boostorg/redis/README.md

 * Transactions with a dynamic number of commands can't be read in a `std::tuple`.

-To deal with these cases Aedis provides the `resp3::node` type, that is the most general form of an element in a response, be it a simple RESP3 type or an aggregate.
+To deal with these cases Aedis provides the `resp3::node` type abstraction, that is the most general form of an element in a response, be it a simple RESP3 type or the element of an aggregate.
 It is defined like this

 ```cpp
 template <class String>